 A lot of the juices stay in the pan after you’ve fried the mushrooms, the onions will soak this up and taste beyond delicious once they’re fried.
 For proper caramelized onions, you want to fry them low and slow, but here I make quick caramelized onions (with a little help from a tsp of brown sugar).

-Okay, let’s tuck into the recipe shall we?
+Alrighty, let’s tuck into the full recipe for these mushroom burgers shall we?!

 How to make Portobello Mushroom Burgers (Full Recipe & Video)

-- 4 Portobello Mushrooms, stalks removed & cleaned as necessary
+- 4 Portobello Mushrooms, stalks removed & cleaned with damp paper towel

 - 2 tbsp Soy Sauce